mazzastar/DataSymbioteToDo/README.md

 Data Symbiote Task Manager
 =========================

-- A task manager application that exports user data as an exposed API, for use with other projects..
+- A task manager application that exports user data as an exposed API, for use with other projects.
 Developed by [Alex Wong] and [Joseph Wolf].

 - The aim is to present and export data in a way that is both intuitive for users to create, and flexible for developers to use in statistical analysis or data visualization.